 When we talk about tire rotations, we aren’t referring to the movement of the tire around the axle as the car is being driven.
 Tire rotation is the act of moving the wheels and tires on a car from one side to another.
 This ensures even tread wear, which extends the life of your tires, increases gas mileage, and improves handing.

 Rotating tires is an easy way to improve your vehicle’s performance.
 If all four tires remain in the same position for too long, some will wear down faster than others.
 This is because the weight of your vehicle is not evenly distributed across all four tires.
 In fact, the tires on the front of your vehicle wear down faster because they apply more power on the pavement.
 Rotating your tires at regular intervals prevents this from happening, helping you get the most out of your vehicle’s performance.

 When Do I Need to Rotate My Tires?

 We recommend rotating your tires every time you get your oil changed.
 However, some vehicles from Toyota, Volkswagen, Ford, and BMW have stretched their intervals between oil changes to between 10,000-15,000 miles.
 This is too long of an interval between tire rotations.
 Because of this, we recommend rotating your tires every 7,500 miles or every six months.

-3 Signs Your Tires Need to be Rotated
+What Are Signs My Tires Need to be Rotated?

 If you put off tire rotations for too long, your car will show some clear-cut symptoms.
 Make sure you schedule a service appointment as soon as you notice these signs, because you could be at risk for a blowout or loss of traction.